Observance of Christmas by country: Serbia and Montenegro

 On Christmas Day, the celebration is announced at dawn by church bells and by shooting.
-A big importance is given to the first visit a family receives that day.
-People expect that it will summon prosperity and well-being for their household in the ensuing year; this visit is often pre-arranged.
-Christmas dinner is the most celebratory meal a family has during a year.
+Great importance is placed on the first visit a family receives that day.
+People expect it to bring prosperity and well-being to their household in the coming year; this visit is often prearranged.
+Christmas dinner is the most celebratory meal a family has during the year.
 A special, festive loaf of bread is baked for this occasion.
-The main course is roast pork which is cooked whole by rotating it impaled on a wooden spit close to an open fire.
-Even though gift-giving is not necessarily a part of the tradition, a Santa Claus-inspired character called Božić Bata (translated as 'Christmas friend') sometimes takes his part in gift-giving, as Santa Claus is more traditionally connected to New Year's celebrations.
-Gift-giving is, nevertheless, connected with the celebrations, being traditionally done on the three consecutive Sundays that immediately precede it.
-Children, women, and men, respectively, are the set gift-givers on these three days.
+The main course is roast pork, cooked whole by rotating it on a wooden spit near an open fire.
+Even though gift-giving is not necessarily a part of the tradition, a Santa Claus-like character called Božić Bata (Father Christmas) sometimes takes his part in gift-giving, as Santa Claus is more traditionally connected to New Year's celebrations.
+Gift-giving is, nevertheless, connected with the celebrations, traditionally taking place on the three consecutive Sundays immediately preceding it.
+Children, mothers, and fathers, respectively, are the set gift-givers on these three days.

 Since the early 1990s, the Serbian Orthodox Church has, together with local communities, organized public celebrations on Christmas Eve.
-The course of these celebrations can be typically divided into three parts: the preparation, the ritual, and the festivity.
+The course of these celebrations can typically be divided into three parts: preparation, ritual, and festivity.
 The preparation consists of going and cutting down the tree to be used as the badnjak, taking it to the churchyard, and preparing drink and food for the assembled parishioners.
 The ritual includes Vespers, placing the badnjak on the open fire built in the churchyard, blessing or consecrating the badnjak, and an appropriate program with songs and recitals.
-In some parishes they build the fire on which to burn the badnjak not in the churchyard but at some other suitable location in their town or village.
+In some parishes, they build the fire on which to burn the badnjak not in the churchyard but at some other suitable location in their town or village.
 The festivity consists of getting together around the fire and socializing.
-Each particular celebration, however, has its own specificities which reflect traditions of the local community, and other local factors.
+Each celebration has its own specificities that reflect the traditions of the local community and other local factors.

-In Serbia, Montenegro and North Macedonia Christmas is celebrated on 7 January.
+In Serbia, Montenegro, and North Macedonia Christmas is celebrated on 7 January.
 This is a result of their Orthodox Churches commemorating Christmas Day based on the Julian calendar, which is now 13 days behind the Revised Julian calendar (the other calendar used by certain Eastern Orthodox Churches, which is equivalent to the Gregorian calendar until 2100.)